 Do you know all the rules for regulating inappropriate behavior in the United States workplace?
-You may need to think twice about saying yes!
-A state-specific anti-harassment training program and other regional requirements mean that company policy and federal laws are just the starting point.
-Each state (and even some cities, such as New York City) has its unique set of specific requirements, demanding a tailored approach to compliance training that aligns perfectly with local regulations.
+You may need to think twice before saying yes!
+State and regional anti-harassment training requirements mean that federal laws are just the starting point.
+Each state (and even some cities, such as New York City) has its own unique set of specific requirements, demanding a tailored approach to compliance training that aligns perfectly with local regulations.

 Anti-harassment compliance training is a good example of this.
 The specific laws covering anti-harassment policies in the workplace look different in, say, California than in Rhode Island.
 HSI helps many companies with state- and city-specific content for anti-harassment training to comply with the specific requirements.
 Employment discrimination training is another good example.